astampoulis/makam-paper-funpearl/makamcode/10-summary.md

   not need any special provision to be covered by the same predicates.
 They depend on a number of reflective predicates, which are available in other Prolog dialects; however, we are not aware of a published example that makes use of them in the \lamprolog setting.
-These predicates are used to reflect on the structure of Makam terms, and to get the list of local assumptions; for the most part, their use is limited to predicates that would be part of the standard library, not in user code.
+These predicates are used to reflect on the structure of Makam terms and to get the list of local assumptions; for the most part, their use is limited to predicates that would be part of the standard library, not in user code.